Our Helpline volunteers are here to help you make sense of how you're feeling.

 We’re really sorry if we can’t answer your call straight away

-Our helpline is really busy at the moment, and we’re getting a lot more calls than usual.
-We’re really sorry if we can’t answer your call straight away.
+Our helpline is really busy, and we’re really sorry if we can’t answer your call straight away.
 Please do keep trying.
+If you are struggling in the meantime, please do call Samaritans on 116 123.

 Frequently Asked Questions